 - Do not use alcohol or alcohol pads on the skin in the area being treated.

 Moisturize your skin often

-- Start using a moisturizer when you begin treatment.
-This can help to minimize any skin reactions.
-There are a few over-the-counter moisturizers you can use, such as Aquaphor®, Eucerin®, or pure aloe vera gel.
-Please note that using aloe vera directly from the plant is more likely to cause an allergic reaction than using pure aloe vera gel.
-We recommend that you use pure aloe vera gel.
-There are a number of other products that are also good to use, and your nurse may recommend 1 of these to you.
-Use only 1 at a time, unless your nurse tells you to use more.
+- Your nurse may suggest that you start using a moisturizer on the first day of your treatment.
+If you are not likely to develop a skin reaction, you don’t need to use a moisturizer unless your skin becomes dry or itchy.
+Over-the-counter moisturizers you can use include Eucerin®, Aquaphor®, or calendula.
+There is no evidence that one is better than another.
+There are a number of other products that are also good to use, and your nurse may recommend one of these to you.
+Use only 1 at a time unless your nurse tells you to use more.